 - (1) ERCOT shall produce reports describing Real-Time data performance of Transmission Service Providers (TSPs) in the following areas.
 ERCOT shall post the summary report on the Market Information System (MIS) Secure Area. - (a) Telemetry performance: - (i) ERCOT shall produce quarterly reports describing telemetry performance as defined in the Protocols and the Telemetry Standards.

-[NOGRR025: Replace or insert applicable paragraph(s) of Section 9.2.2, Real-Time Data Monitor, above with the following upon system implementation:]
+[NOGRR025 and NOGRR177: Replace or insert applicable paragraph(s) of Section 9.2.2, Real-Time Data Monitor, above with the following upon system implementation or upon system implementation of NPRR857:]

 9.2.2 Real-Time Data Monitor